BuildingSync/schema/proposals/2023/Add PrincipalLightingSystemType.md

 The combined options might have overlaps (e.g. LED and Solid State Lighting).

 ## Decision
-We add this element to avoid the usage of UDF for a commonly used element in AT and improve the data transferability between AT and BS.
+We add this element to avoid the usage of UDF for a commonly used element in AT and improve the data transferability between AT and BuildingSync.
 However we don't recommend the usage of this element other than the use case of input/output to/from Audit Template.

 ## References